Gavinski101/index/My Catagories/BOMs/PCB assemblies/ReadMe.txt

 You can either use the RAMPS kit + PiggyBack version OR the Main Motherboard only version.

 (Dated:12/08/2020): I think we can try the RAMPS kit + PiggyBack version first and wait for the new Main Mobo revision
+			-We can import their BOMs directly onto the digikey website